This post is sponsored by The Home Depot.

 Hey there and happy Monday!
-Last week I told you all about The Home Depot DIH Workshop virtual party that I'm a part of and today I'm so excited to share my project with you, a DIY rustic wheelbarrow that I decorated for fall.
+Recently I told you all about The Home Depot DIH Workshop virtual party that I’m a part of and today I’m so excited to share my project with you, a DIY rustic wheelbarrow that I decorated for my cozy fall front porch.

 So, how this all went down was The Home Depot gave a group of bloggers a challenge to build the same rustic wheelbarrow and to customize it in our own unique style.
 This project is all about their DIH Workshops and the cute wheelbarrow is the project that you can learn to build at their next Workshop.